-If you’ve some knowledge about building a WordPress theme, you already know that it takes time, and effort, especially if you have a limited HTML and CSS knowledge.
+If you’ve some knowledge about building a WordPress theme, you already know that it takes time, and effort, especially if you have limited HTML and CSS knowledge.

 What is the Ultimatum theme builder?

-The Ultimatum is a framework that you can use to build a custom WordPress theme from scratch.
+Ultimatum is a framework that you can use to build a custom WordPress theme from scratch.
 If you’re one of the people asking how to build a WordPress theme with bootstrap, then save your time with other tools that are hard to understand, and try the Ultimatum builder.
 You can build powerful themes and export them as Ultimatum or Twitter Bootstrap templates.

 You can also read: Best sites to buy premium WordPress themes.

-The drag and drop WordPress theme builder let you create your own layouts, boxed width, full width, custom dimensions.
+The drag and drop WordPress theme builder lets you create your own layouts, boxed width, full width, custom dimensions.
 You can drag and drop elements directly in the header or the footer sections in your template.
 But, that needs some effort if you want to build a real theme that looks professional and that’s clean.

-Watch the following video demo, that will show you the theme framework in-depth, and the options that you can have with the pro version.
+Watch the following video demo, which will show you the theme framework in-depth, and the options that you can have with the pro version.
 Please note the pro version for developers that I used in the video lets you export your created themes.
 At the same time, you will get exclusive access to the support forum, and many other exclusive options and features.

 On the other side, if you want to create something custom and you have the time to spend on that theme, then, the Ultimatum builder is your perfect choice.
-It was created for people who wants to be different in their blog layouts and who have their own idea to apply in the design.
+It was created for people who want to be different in their blog layouts and who have their own idea to apply in the design.

-Ultimatum theme’s extra tools
+Ultimatum theme extra tools

 The ultimatum builder comes with pre-installed extensions and applications that you can enable, or disable with a single click of a button.
 You have the following tools: